IgniteUI/indigo-design-docfx/en/components/linear-gauge.md

 ## Legend

-The Linear Gauge comes with a Legend that can be adjusted to match the selected Series Amount.
-Legend items can be removed by setting the corresponding Series to No symbol or added by finding it in the Overrides/Charts/Legend/Serie.
+The Linear Gauge comes with a Legend that can be adjusted to match the ranges shown on it and the current value.
+Legend items can be removed by setting the corresponding Series to ~No Symbol or added by finding it in the Overrides/Charts/Legend/Serie.
 Also there you can change the icon type between Square, Line or Circle.

 <img class="responsive-img" src="../images/linear_gauge_legend.png" srcset="../images/linear_gauge_legend@2x.png 2x" />